-1. What are ITTO in the PMBOK® Guide Fifth Edition?
+1. What is ITTO in the PMBOK® Guide?

-In the PMBOK® Guide Fifth Edition, ITTOs are the basic building block of all 47 processes.
+In the PMBOK® Guide, ITTOs are the basic building block of all 49 processes.
 These are the components of a process and understanding of these processes gives you a solid foundation for executing your project.

 All of these items are Input in ITTO, as all of these items support you in developing the Scope Management Plan and Requirement Management Plan.

 - What are the Outputs in ITTO?
-Outputs are the result of transformation on selected inputs using application of Tools & Techniques.
-During meeting with your stakeholders, you take their opinion and produce the scope and requirement management plan and serve the output of developing scope management plan.
+Outputs are the result of transformation on selected inputs.
+It is the application of Tools & Techniques on inputs.
+Like, during a meeting with your stakeholders, you take their opinion.
+And, produce the scope and requirement management plan, which serves the output of developing a scope management plan.

 Below is the consolidated view of the Plan Scope Management Process:

-In PMBOK® Guide Fifth Edition, Outputs from one process can be Inputs for another.
+PMBOK® Guide, Outputs from one process can be Inputs for another.
 This Scope Management Plan is an input to “Collect Requirements”, “Define Scope”, and “Create WBS”

-All of PMBOK® processes are grouped by process groups and the knowledge areas.
-For more on grouping and correlation between the PMBOK® processes and knowledge areas, you may read Knowing PMBOK® Guide Fifth Edition Knowledge Areas and Process Groups
+All of the PMBOK® Guide processes are grouped by process groups and the knowledge areas.
+For more on grouping and correlation between the PMBOK® Guide processes and knowledge areas, you may read Knowing PMBOK® Guide Knowledge Areas and Process Groups

-The Complete Guide to PMP ITTO (Inputs, Tools, Techniques and Outputs) takes the definition of ITTO directly from the Glossary of PMBOK® Guide Fifth Edition as follows:
+The Complete Guide to PMP® Exam ITTO (Inputs, Tools, Techniques, and Outputs) takes the definition of ITTO directly from the Glossary of PMBOK® Guide as follows:

-2. How to memorize PMP® Inputs and Outputs?
+2. How to memorize PMP® Certification Inputs and Outputs?

-Each process of PMBOK® Guide Fifth Edition has on average seven ITTO per process, and it makes around 300 total ITTOs.
+Each process of PMBOK® Guide has on average seven ITTO per process, and it takes around 300 total ITTOs.
 This number scares many of you; let me give you the good news here.
 You are required to learn much less number of these ITTOs.
-Most of the Input, Tools & Techniques, and Outputs are commonly used throughout PMBOK® Guide Fifth Edition and PMP® certification trainings.
+Most of the Input, Tools & Techniques, and Outputs are commonly used throughout PMBOK® Guide and PMP® certification training.

 All you need is to become fluent in these commonly used ITTOs.
-The PMBOK® Guide Fifth Edition also helps you in learning these ITTOs.
-The ANNEX A1 on page number 417 gives you Knowledge Area Overview figure, and ITTO & Data Flow Diagram of each process.
-It is a great tool for those who are visual learner.
+The PMBOK® Guide also helps you in learning these ITTOs.
+Part 2starting from page number 541 gives you a process group Overview figure and ITTO & Data Flow Diagram of each process.
+It is a great tool for those who are visual learners.

-Here I am presenting some of these ITTOs which are repeatedly used throughout PMBOK® Guide Fifth Edition.
+Here I am presenting some of these ITTOs which are repeatedly used throughout the PMBOK® Guide.

-Enterprise Environmental Factors & Organization Process Assets: Many of you get confused which input comes in Enterprise Environmental Factor (EEF) and which one comes in Organization Process Assets (OPA).
-EEF are factors which are outside the control of Project Team, and these are surrounded around your project.
+- Enterprise Environmental Factors & Organization Process Assets: Many of you get confused about which input comes in Enterprise Environmental Factor (EEF) and which one comes in Organization Process Assets (OPA).
+EEF are factors that are outside the control of the Project Team.
+And, these are surrounded around your project.
 While OPA represents already available lesson learned, checklist, templates which organization has developed from the past projects learning.
-You may read more on the details of Enterprise Environmental Factors and Organization Process Assets.
+You may read more on the details of Enterprise Environmental Factors and Organization Process Assets

-- Commonly Used Tools and Techniques in PMBOK® ITTO:
+- Commonly Used Tools and Techniques in PMBOK® Guide ITTO:

 - Expert Judgement: To meet the goal of a process, whenever you engage your stakeholders most of the time you are taking information for what they know (Expert Judgement) about the topic under discussion.
-In PMBOK® Guide Fifth Edition, Expert Judgement is most commonly used in planning processes.
+In PMBOK® Guide, Expert Judgement is most commonly used in planning processes.

-Project Management Information System: (PMIS): In PMBOK® Guide Fifth Edition, the PMIS represents access to tools for collection & distribution of information, and interfaces to other online automated systems.
-It is also considered to be an Enterprise Environmental Factor, as it comes from the organization environment and influence the project execution.
-It is a valuable tool to know for many PMBOK® processes.
+- Project Management Information System: (PMIS): In the PMBOK® Guide, the PMIS represents access to tools for the collection & distribution of information, and interfaces to other online automated systems.
+It is also considered to be an Enterprise Environmental Factor.
+As it comes from the organization environment and influences the project execution.
+It is a valuable tool to know for many PMBOK® Guide processes.

 - Commonly Generated Output:

-Change Requests: As project moves in execution as a result of work performed, most of the processes generate the Change Requests.
-All of these changes are processes through Integrated Change Control Process and goes as an input there.
+- Change Requests: As the project moves in execution as a result of work performed, most of the processes generate the Change Requests.
+All of these changes are processed through the Integrated Change Control Process and goes as input there.
 If these changes are approved, it usually updates the Project Management Plan and other Project Baselines.

-Updates: The updates in the Project Management Plan and Project Documents are typical output in many planning, execution, and Monitoring & Controlling Process.
-You may observe these updates throughout the PMBOK® Guide Fifth Edition.
+- Updates: The updates in the Project Management Plan and Project Documents are typical output in many planning, execution, and Monitoring & Controlling processes.
+You may observe these updates throughout the PMBOK® Guide.

 3. How many direct ITTO questions come in the exam?

-Only a few direct questions come on direct ITTO part as PMI focus on conceptual understanding.
+Only a few direct questions come on the direct ITTO part as PMI focus on conceptual understanding.
 You need to give emphasis on the understanding of the relationship between Input, Output, and Tools & Techniques.
-If you want to overcome the fear of these ITTO, you need to focus more on understanding why a particular ITTO is used in a PMBOK® process.
-It will not only support you to attempt pure ITTO based questions but also give you a better understanding of concepts to crack scenario based questions in PMP® exam.
+If you want to overcome the fear of this ITTO, you need to focus more on understanding why a particular ITTO is used in a PMBOK® Guide process.
+It will not only support you to attempt pure ITTO based questions but also give you a better understanding of concepts to crack scenario-based questions in the PMP® exam.

 4. Should I develop my own Input Output Diagram?

-Your creation may support in a strategy which works for you.
+Your creation may support a strategy that works for you.
 You can create your ITTO chart to understand better the flow and relationships of Input, Output, and Tools & Techniques.

-iZenBridge offers a PMP® Online training program which gives you complete assistance throughout in your certification journey.
-We offer complete study materials, audio visual training support, live webinars, and 24/7 trainer assistance.
+iZenBridge offers a PMP® Certification Online training program which gives you complete assistance throughout your certification journey.
+We offer complete study materials, audiovisual training support, live webinars, and 24/7 trainer assistance.